 - Taste for salt and pepper; adjust accordingly.

 - Garnish with pepper flakes, green onions, and parsley or basil.

-- You can serve as-is, or serve the sausage and peppers over rice or noodles.
+- You can serve this meal as-is or serve the sausage and peppers over rice or noodles.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.